 - Be empowered to navigate the digital and online environments of today's Film and TV industries with professional flexibility

-- Be equipped with confidence to challenge the fast-paced environments and production cultures of contemporary visual media, cinema and global TV industries
+- Develop confidence to challenge the fast-paced environments and production cultures of contemporary international visual media, cinema and TV industries

 - Be able to evaluate the quality of film and TV projects in terms of creative and cultural appeal as well as standards of industrial proficiency

-- Question traditions, social conventions and canons so that you can progress towards innovation and originality in your chosen specialism
+- Question traditions, conventions and canons within film and television so that you can progress towards innovation and originality in your chosen specialism

 What our students do

 Studying Film & Television online means you'll be part of our renowned School of Film & Television community.
 Check out the stories below to discover more about our amazing students, graduates and staff.

 Animated antics: Avy meets Aardman

 Coming soon: The Frequency – a novel by Falmouth Film graduate Terry Kitto

 Film and Television courses join forces with Royal Television Society